paytwit/paytwit-woocommerce-payment/README.md

 # paytwit-woocommerce-payment
-A Plugin For Wocommerce Payment
+A Plugin For Wocommerce Getway Payment

 # Install
 1-Download the plugin